Mr-SuSeL/todos-list-react/README.md

 - Media querry (RWD)
 - React 18 framework/library with hooks
 - Module based architecture
+- Redux Toolkit for global state management

+This project uses [Redux Toolkit](https://redux-toolkit.js.org/) to manage global state efficiently.
+Redux enables predictable state updates by dispatching actions and handling state immutably.
+In this app, tasks and UI state (like hiding done tasks) are managed with Redux slices, making the app scalable and maintainable.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).